openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A *prefix decrement expression* is an expression preceded by a ':math:`--`' operator.
+A *prefix decrement expression* is an expression preceded by the operator ':math:`--`'.

 A compile-time error occurs if the type of the variable resultant from the *expression* is not convertible (see :ref:`Implicit Conversions`) to a numeric